Preserve & Expand Access to Low-Cost Nonprofit & State-Based Education Loans

 + Expand Refinancing Authority of Nonprofit and State-Based Organizations

 + Update “Qualified Scholarship Funding Corporation” Rules

-The organizations listed in this handbook represent 22 active nonprofit and state-based higher education finance organizations who offer low-cost education and refinancing loans; many of these organizations use or plan to use the proceeds of tax-exempt Qualified Student Loan Bonds to fund alternative education loan programs to help cover the cost of higher education — funding the gap between federal loans, grants, and scholarships and the total cost of attendance.
-The handbook also features one university that issues tax-exempt bonds to fund low-cost loans for its students.
+The organizations listed in this booklet represent 23 active nonprofit and state-based higher education finance organizations who offer low-cost education and refinancing loans.
+The booklet also features one university that issues tax-exempt bonds to fund low-cost loans for its students.

 These state-based and nonprofit programs offer low interest rates, low or no origination fees, and lower monthly payments and lower total debt than many other education loan options, including the Federal PLUS loan.